 Who is Arella Beauty?

 Founded by Laura Capewell, Arella Beauty is a UK based company that focuses on a select number of beauty and wellbeing supplements that are vegan, sustainable and use ‘clean’ ingredients.
 They have a good score of 4.7 on Trustpilot where you can see largely positive, genuine purchaser reviews.
+This post has been sponsored by them, but reflects Vegan Mum’s genuine opinion of the product.

 What is liquid collagen?